Kelvin-Froude wake patterns of a traveling pressure disturbance: Motivation

+where the speed of sound (or light) $c$ is the counterpart of the combination $\sqrt{ga}$ also known as the hull speed \cite{Falkovich}.

-In marine practice, applicability of the linear water wave theory \cite{Lamb} is limited by the effects of wave breaking, which set an upper bound to the Froude number at $F\simeq 3$ that can be achieved by high-speed boats.
-Since the Kelvin $a=0$ limit corresponds to infinite Froude number, $F=\infty$, deviations from the ideal Kelvin wake seen in practice are not surprising.
+In marine practice, the applicability of linear water wave theory~\cite{Lamb} is limited by wave breaking, which sets an upper bound on the Froude number $F \simeq 3$ that can realistically be achieved by high-speed boats.
+Thus, deviations from the ideal Kelvin wake ($a=0$ or $F=\infty$) are not surprising.

-The apparent wake angle is the direct signature of the wake pattern, and ship wakes narrower than Kelvin's have long been observed both in practice \cite{observations} and numerical studies \cite{numerical,numerical2}.
-The interest in appearance of ship wakes has recently been reignited following a study of Rabaud and Moisy \cite{RM}, who deduced the dependence of the wake angle on the Froude number $F$ from a series of airborne images of ship wakes in the Google Earth database.
-The angle was found to be approximately constant and close to Kelvin's $39^{\circ}$ for $0.1\lesssim F\lesssim 0.6$.
-For larger Froude numbers, the angle was decreasing with $F$ reaching values as small as $14^{\circ}$ at $F\simeq 1.7$, seemingly calling Kelvin's theory into question.
-Original explanation of these results \cite{RM} hinged on an assumption that an object cannot generate waves of wavelength larger than its size.
+The apparent wake angle formed by directions of the peaks of highest waves is a direct signature of the wake pattern, and ship wakes narrower than Kelvin's have long been observed both in practice \cite{observations1,observations2,observations3,observations4,observations5,observations6} and numerical studies \cite{numerical1,numerical2,numerical3}.
+The interest in ship wake appearances has been reignited following a study of Rabaud and Moisy~\cite{RM}, who used Google Earth images of ship wakes to examine how the wake angle depends on the Froude number.
+They found the angle approximately constant and close to Kelvin's $39^{\circ}$ prediction for $0.1\lesssim F \lesssim 0.6$.
+As $F$ increased beyond this range, the angle decreased, reaching values as small as $14^{\circ}$ at $F\simeq 1.7$ seemingly calling Kelvin's theory into question.
+These authors also argued that for $F$ large the wake angle obeys Mach's law, scaling as $1/F$.
+Their explanation of these observations assumed that an object cannot generate waves with wavelength larger than its size~\cite{RM}.

-Recognizing that the angle measured by Rabaud and Moisy corresponds to the locus of the peaks of highest waves, Darmon, Benzaquen, and Rapha\"el \cite{DBR} and Ellingsen \cite{Ellingsen} provided an assumption-free analysis of the observations \cite{RM} based on the classical linear water wave theory \cite{Lamb,theory,RD} applied to the case of traveling isotropic Gaussian pressure source.
-The treatment also indicated that the entire wake was delimited by Kelvin's $39^{\circ}$ angle.
-Benzaquen, Darmon and Rapha\"el \cite{BDR} further extended the analysis to understanding wake patterns and wave resistance due to anisotropic pressure disturbances.
-Similar investigation has been carried out by Moisy and Rabaud \cite{MR}.
-Yet their interpretation involved a conjecture that amplitude of the waves excited by a disturbance of size $a$ is small unless their wavelength is in a narrow band around $a$.
+Darmon, Benzaquen, and Rapha\"el \cite{DBR} and Ellingsen \cite{Ellingsen} (who additionally accounted for the effects of shear currents of constant vorticity) provided an analysis of the observations \cite{RM} based on the classical linear water wave theory \cite{Lamb,theory,RD} applied to the case of traveling isotropic Gaussian pressure source.
+While explicitly demonstrating that the angle of largest waves follows Mach's $1/F$ scaling for $F$ large, these treatments also indicated that the entire wake was delimited by Kelvin's $39^{\circ}$ angle.
+Later analysis~\cite{BDR} extended to wake patterns due to anisotropic pressure disturbances.
+Moisy and Rabaud conducted a similar investigation~\cite{MR}, although their interpretation assumed that for a disturbance of size $a$, the excited wave amplitudes are large only for wavelengths in a narrow band around $a$.